Payanam (2011 film): Supporting cast

-The other characters that appear in the film include Prasad, Divya's husband; and Jegannathan, Subash's father.

 Production

 Development, cast and crew

 Radha Mohan, after directing the family-oriented romance and drama films Azhagiya Theeye, Mozhi and Abhiyum Naanum, decided to produce an action thriller about an aircraft hijacking.
 He approached his close friend, actor-producer Prakash Raj, who had produced all his earlier films.
 Raj agreed to fund this film after reading Flight Into Fear by Devi Sharan.
 This new film would mark the pair's fourth collaboration.
 Raj renamed his Duet Movies banner to Silent Movies, the logo and name of which Radha Mohan had designed.
 Mohan also decided to make the film simultaneously in both the Tamil and Telugu languages, and was able to persuade Telugu film producer Dil Raju to produce the Telugu version, titled Gaganam, whilst engaging actor Nagarjuna, who is well-known in both film industries, to play the lead role of a National Security Guards commando.
 Nagarjuna said Payanam was "one of the easiest" films he had worked on because he did not have to prepare much for the role since Mohan and Raj had done "so much research", spoken to army officers and had "everything about the role on paper – how commandos behave and dress".
 Nagarjuna chose the title for the Telugu version himself.

 Nagarjuna, starring in his first direct Tamil film in 13 years, was part of an ensemble cast that included around 45 actors from both the Tamil and Telugu industries, the cast being retained for both versions.
 This was Nagarjuna's first film without a love interest for his character.
 Nagarjuna found it difficult to mouth Tamil dialogues due to his lack of fluency in the language.
 His Tamil voice was dubbed by Sekar.
 Prakash Raj, who had starred in all of Mohan's earlier films, was cast in a main role.
 He considered Babloo Prithiveeraj's character Chandrakanth, a superstar, to represent "all falsehood in our cinema".
 Sana Khan played a passenger that was held hostage.
 To prepare for his role of a priest in the film, M. S. Bhaskar observed the diction and gait of priests at churches.
 Narayan Lucky played a drug addict.
 After sending his application for the film's casting, Sricharan received the opportunity to play dual roles: a terrorist named Yusuf Khan and a junior artist named Ranganath.
 Mohan had already had Sricharan in mind for the dual role after seeing his performance in M3V (2008).
 This film marked the debut of IT professional Iqbal Yaqub.
 The film featured around 70 extras as flight passengers throughout the film including Manager Cheena.